 The way that animals move across landscapes gives us information about what environmental features are important to them.
 With emerging high-resolution GPS technologies, our ability to discern fine-grained movements by animals can help us better understand their spatial habitat ecology and inform targeted land management for conservation.
 I use animal movement models (e.g. resource- and step-selection functions) to understand the role of individual variation, landscape configuration, and environmental gradients in mediating resource selection by animals.

-Jones, G. M., H. A. Kramer, F. A. Atuo, B. K. Hobart, S. A. Whitmore, W. J. Berigan, C. M. Wood, B. K. Hobart, T. Erker, F. A. Atuo, N. K. Pietrunti, R. Kelsey, R. J. Gutiérrez, D. J. Tempel, M. Z. Peery (In revision) Individual variation and functional response explains resource selection by spotted owls in a patchy post-fire landscape.
-Submitted to: Landscape Ecology.
+Jones, G. M., H. A. Kramer, S. A. Whitmore, W. J. Berigan, D. J. Tempel, C. M. Wood, B. K. Hobart, T. Erker, F. A. Atuo, N. K. Pietrunti, R. Kelsey, R. J. Gutiérrez, M. Z. Peery (In press) Habitat selection by spotted owls after a megafire reflects their adaptation to historical frequent-fire regimes.
+Landscape Ecology.

-Kramer, H. A., G. M. Jones, V. Kane, B. Bartl-Geller, J. Kane, S. A. Whitmore, B. P. Dotters, K. N. Roberts, S. C. Sawyer, J. J. Keane, V. C. Radeloff, M. P. North, M. Z. Peery (Under review) Elevational gradients strongly mediate habitat selection patterns in a nocturnal predator.
+Kramer, H. A., G. M. Jones, V. Kane, B. Bartl-Geller, J. Kane, S. A. Whitmore, W. J. Berigan, B. P. Dotters, K. N. Roberts, S. C. Sawyer, J. J. Keane, M. P. North, R. J. Gutiérrez, M. Z. Peery (Under review) Elevational gradients strongly mediate habitat selection patterns in a nocturnal predator.
 Submitted to: Ecosphere.

 Bioenergy effects on biodiversity and ecosystem services